HicServices/RDMP/Documentation/CodeTutorials/Graphs.md

 **Take care when combining `HAVING` with `PIVOT` as `HAVING` will discard plot points/bars.
 This can lead to a graph which appears to show 0 records**

 ![HAVING results in bars <100 being lost even if there is a 'T' entry](Images/Graphs/BadHaving.png) _Bars with values <100 are not shown due to the HAVING condition.
-This results in several orage 'F' bars disapearing, even when there is a 'T' bar over 100_
+This results in several orange 'F' bars disapearing, even when there is a 'T' bar over 100_

 ### TOP X